cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 - state, a ServerState structure

 Input:
-- server_identity, the optional encoded server identity, which is set to its public key if not specified
+- server_identity, the optional encoded server identity, which is set to server_public_key if not specified
 - server_private_key, the server's private key
-- client_identity, the optional encoded client identity, which is set to its public key if not specified
+- client_identity, the optional encoded client identity, which is set to client_public_key if not specified
 - client_public_key, the client's public key
 - server_info, optional application-specific information sent encrypted and authenticated to the client
 - ke1, a KE1 message structure